OlafenwaMoses/ImageAI/imageai/Classification/Custom/CustomClassification.md

 - Removed 'transfer_with_full_learning' from trainModel() as it wasn't being used
 - Removed 'continue_from_model' as it does the same thing as 'transfer_from_model' now
 - Changed 'enhance_data' to 'preprocess_layers' in trainModel() to be more fitting to the process happening
+- Added 'show_training_graph' to trainModel() which is set to False by default.
+When set to True a graph plotting accuracy with validation accuracy as well as loss with validation loss at the end of training
 - Moved preprocessing to before the selected model as this is what is recommended in official tensorflow and keras documentation and should improve accuracy when training
 - Added RandomZoom() and RanbdomRotation() to preprocessing to further eliminate overfitting during training
 - Removed ImageDataGenerator() as this is depreciated, proprocessing will take the place of this along with rescaling before each model